KQED (a NPR-member radio station) recently featured Fundbox customer Tina Paclebar in its profile on alternative loans for small businesses.

 Likewise, small businesses can also be the targets of aggressive sales tactics, or hidden fees that significantly inflate the total cost of borrowing.

-We’re proud to work with great businesses like RevEx.
+At Fundbox, our mission is to help small business owners achieve new financial power.
+We’re proud to work with great businesses like RevEx